Close the left navigation

 By Adeline Lopez

-Researchers at the Texas A&M University (TAMU) Superfund Research Program (SRP) Center developed a therapeutic sorbent technology that can bind to hazardous chemicals in the body after exposure, reducing their uptake and bioavailability.
-Built on decades of research, these broad-acting enterosorbent materials can be added to food or water and ingested by humans and animals to reduce harmful contaminant exposures following natural disasters, chemical spills, and other emergencies.
+Researchers at the Texas A&M University (TAMU) Superfund Research Program (SRP) Center developed a therapeutic sorbent that can bind to many different hazardous chemicals in the body, reducing the uptake and bioavailability of those chemicals.
+Built on decades of research, the sorbents, which are pending FDA clearance, can be added to food or water to reduce harmful contaminant exposures.

 The Problem